charlesfreeborn/charlesfreeborn.github.io/content/blog/what-is-blockchain/index.md

 3. Keeping data in blocks is still significantly high.

 ## Blockchain use cases
-1. Background check - education credetnails and criminal records.
+1. Background check - education credentails and criminal records.
 2. Secure document storage like home deeds, and will.
 3. Birth registries
 4. Land registries